 The INTEGRAL Adult Autism Conference helps to fill this major gap by inviting adults on the autism spectrum and the other stakeholders of the autism community to engage with each other directly, openly, and honestly.
 INTEGRAL is an opportunity for our autism community to truly be a community on important issues of social & cultural factors, economic & employment factors, and identity & justice factors.
-Other stakeholders are vital to these discussions, and you are encouraged to attend if you are a parent of a person on the autism spectrum, a researcher, clinician, therapist, educator, support worker, legislative advocate, business leader, and/or a member of law enforcement.
+Other stakeholders are vital to these discussions, and you are encouraged to attend if you are a parent of a person on the autism spectrum, a researcher, clinician, therapist, educator, support worker, legislative advocate and/or a business leader.
 INTEGRAL promotes the exchange of important ideas, experiences, roles, and proposals across all of these groups in the autism community.

 Everyone with a connection to autism is encouraged to attend.
 We want both autistic and non-autistic members of the wider, general autism community to be present, because the goal of INTEGRAL is to increase communication between these groups.
 INTEGRAL is meant to bring together from all parts of the autism ecosystem - autistic adults, non-autistic autism professionals, non-autistic parents, family, and friends.
 Autistic adults are not being heard enough by non-autistic professionals and parents - and we won't be heard if we only meet with ourselves!
 If you have any connection to the autism community, whether personally or professionally, please attend INTEGRAL - we want you there.